wilmerm/alanube-python/docs/installation.md

 ## Next Steps

 - Read the [Usage Examples](usage.md) to learn how to use the library
-- Check the [API Reference](api-reference.md) for detailed method documentation
 - Explore [Country Support](countries.md) to see what features are available

 ## Troubleshooting